rollup/rollup/docs/configuration-options/index.md

 		line: number;
 	}; // always printed by the CLI if id is present
-	message: string; // the actual message, always printed by the CLI meta?: Record<string, any>; // add custom plugin properties to logs names?: string[];
+	message: string; // the actual message, always printed by the CLI meta?: any; // add custom plugin properties to logs names?: string[];
 	plugin?: string; // added by Rollup for plugin logs, only printed for warnings pluginCode?: string; // added by Rollup for plugin logs that contain a code